 Try sipping on aloe vera

-“Aloe juice with lemon is good for anyone has halitosis, acne, heartburn, acid reflux, jabbing painful menstrual cramps or constipation.
-You can purchase the juice or the gel at any health foods store.
+“Aloe juice with lemon is good for anyone who has halitosis, acne, heartburn, acid reflux, jabbing painful menstrual cramps or constipation.
+You can purchase the juice or the gel at any health food stores.
 Don’t use the kind of aloe that goes on your skin for sunburn because you are going to drink it.
 It goes through the whole body and works wonders for many of our organ systems.
 For people unused to aloe, they might add 2 tablespoons to a cup of water and squeeze some lemon for flavor.
 Once a day is a good start.
 People with ulcers, digestive problems, PMS pains, constipation can drink more than once a day.
 Aloe is soothing, cooling, alkaline.
 More than 1/4 cup of aloe would most likely be laxative.”

-When researching herbs search for the Latin name.
+When researching herbs search for the Latin name

 “The Western medical establishment has been financially backed by drug companies for so many years that these companies are more in favor of using western drugs than listening to possible benefits of Chinese research and international research on herbs.
-It’s a financial prejudice and an ethnic prejudice.
-But if you want to go out and learn more about certain herbs you should search for the herbs name in Latin not the popular name it goes by in America.
+It’s a financial prejudice and ethnic prejudice.
+But if you want to go out and learn more about certain herbs you should search for the herbs name in Latin, not the popular name it goes by in America.
 All herbal medicines have Latin names that make it part of the international Materia Medica (the body of collected knowledge about the therapeutic properties of any substance used for healing).
 Put the Latin name into Google, you’re going to get valuable international information and research.”

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.